photoprism/photoprism-docs/docs/contribute.md

 ## Funded issues ##

 You'll get a small reward for working on [funded issues](https://github.com/photoprism/photoprism/labels/IssueHunt), see [issuehunt.io](https://issuehunt.io/repos/119160553) for details.
-Note that issue descriptions don't automatically update on IssueHunt.
-Rewards are getting paid when all [acceptance criteria](https://github.com/photoprism/photoprism/wiki/Issues#user-stories) prioritized as MUST are met.
+Note that issue descriptions may be outdated on IssueHunt.
+Rewards are paid out when all [acceptance criteria](https://github.com/photoprism/photoprism/wiki/Issues#user-stories) prioritized as MUST are met and your pull request was successfully merged.

 ## Feature requests